Tour Port Edward

 Please note, food and beverages are not served in the Secret Room, but you are welcome to climb the ladder to access the intimate, unique experience.

-Surrounded by floor-to-ceiling windows that present a panoramic view of the Fox River, the Salem Lounge was inspired by the House of Seven Gables in Salem, Massachusetts.
+Surrounded by floor-to-ceiling windows providing a spectacular panoramic view of the Fox River, the Salem Lounge was inspired by the House of Seven Gables in Salem, Massachusetts.
 Salem’s obsession with witchcraft motivated the building of secret rooms to provide safety for the owner’s sisters hiding from hysterical “witch hunters”.
-There are also three dormer windows nearby containing stained glass designed by Edward and skillfully crafted by notable master, Art Nesser.
+There are also three dormer windows nearby containing stained glass designed by Edward and skillfully crafted by a notable master, Art Nesser.
 As you enter the lounge from the lobby an original 1920’s windmill sits on your right.
-On the starboard side of the lounge is the Old Salem Shanty (OSS as affectionally reference by the crew) with tables made of hatch-covers from WWII “Liberty” ships and the seating fashioned from old church pews.
+On the starboard side of the lounge is the Old Salem Shanty (the crew calls this area the OSS) with tables made of hatch-covers from WWII “Liberty” ships and the seating fashioned from old church pews.
 Along the wall are authentic ship carpenter’s tools with old metal flare guns separating the booths.
 Look high up above and there rests an old sign of King Neptune imported from England.
 A glass cased ship model, brass portholes, and a ship’s telegraph are hung from the ceiling, further enhancing the lounge.

-Up the stairs from the lobby is the Top Side Room with a panoramic unobtrusive view of the Fox River.
-On the opposite side is a great view looking down on the Porpoise and our New England harbor with swimming fish.
+Up the stairs from the lobby is Top Side with a panoramic unobstructed view of the Fox River.
+On the opposite side is a great view overlooking the Porpoise and New England harbor live fish pool.
 The suspended ladder leads to the Widow’s Walk.
 In the days of whaling, the houses facing the harbor had railing surrounding the top of their houses.
-Families would wait for their loved ones returning from whaling voyages of two to three years and at times some were lost at sea.
+Families waited for their loved ones returning from whaling voyages of two to three years and at times some were lost at sea.
 Thus the Widow’s Walk.
 Sharing the Widow’s Walk are wooden kegs that oysters were shipped from the east coast to Port Edward in burlap bags in the early sixties.
 Look high on the opposite wall and notice a ship’s chandler setting that provided ropes, tools, hemp, tar, nets and other essentials of that era.
 The heavy beams and timbers are virgin cuttings of long leaf yellow pine, no longer commercially available and were salvaged from the former Stark Piano Company warehouse in Chicago and an old cheese factory in Milwaukee, Wisconsin.